vrtbl/passerine/README.md

 > Because Passerine is *expression-oriented*, the distinction between statements and expressions isn't made.
 In the case that an expression produces no useful value, it should return the Unit type, `()`.

 Passerine respects operator precedence. `3 + 2 * 5` is `13`, not `25`.
-Notation is a powerful tool – although Passerine is inspired by lisps (like Scheme), we try to provide a familiar syntax.
+Notation is a powerful tool – although Passerine is inspired by lisps (like Scheme), it provides a familiar syntax.

 Passerine uses whitespace for function calls.
 Here's a function that is immediately called: